dreamcatcher-tech/network/Inbox/2023-12-14 0954 the point of a GPU chain.md

 The NFTs couldn't possibly be a security, since they represent decentralized effort, for a decentralized reward.

 With this protocol, we can take flight and float above the computing layer in a decentralized manner, which is not something the central LLMs can do, much less they can't take their databases and application delivery with them.
 If we can deliver apps that are running purely decentralized, we have a capability they cannot reach.
 Moreover if our features leant on this distributed nature to be more dynamic with wider reach, we then are providing superior features, plus decentralized trust.

+All the solutions we are seeing right now are isolated point solutions - to make a global solution with wikipedia scale collaboration, we need a public chain to run all this on.